farpras28/farpras28.github.io/README.md

-# nayaabkhan.github.io
+# farpras28.github.io
-Website for Nayaabkhan Khan, UI Designer and Frontend Developer
+Website for farpras, An Indomie eater.